In collaboration with Puerto Vallarta Tourism Board. Thank you for supporting the brands that support A Taste of Koko!

 What’s the first thing a baby whale calf sees after being born?
 A whale watcher. – tour guide

 When I went to Puerto Vallarta in February, I did a whale watching tour and was able to catch the last of the season.
 Whale watching season in Puerto Vallarta is December to March when the humpback whales migrate to Banderas Bay to give birth.
 There’s no specific time of the day when the whales are most active but I got super lucky on my tour because the whales were jumping out of the water for an hour!

 You can take a bus ride from Puerto Vallarta to Sayulita that costs around $46 pesos.
 Buses normally arrive every 20 minutes and the 24-mile journey takes approximately 1 – 1.5 hours due to frequent stops.

-Sayulita used to be a quiet fishing village but is now a popular destination for its picturesque beach and colorful shop.
+Sayulita used to be a quiet fishing village but is now a popular destination for its picturesque beach, cobblestone streets, and colorful shops.

 14. Rhythms of the Night show

 The Rhythms of the Night show is one of the top things to do in Puerto Vallarta.
 This is a full-on evening experience that starts with a one-hour sunset dinner cruise in the Bay of Banderas where you can enjoy drinks onboard a catamaran.
 Depending on the season, you can see whales too!